A Joyful Leader Leaves a Legacy of Hope

 Rev. Dr. Samuel Acosta died at age 82, in North Bergen, New Jersey, on April 28, 2019, at 10:30 p.m.
 He struggled with complications from Alzheimer’s disease and Parkinson’s disease for about 10 years before passing.
 He was born in Barranquilla, Colombia, in 1937, to Luis and Justicia Acosta, and had three sisters, Nohemi, Dorcas, and Mariela, all of whom are still alive.
 Sam and Yolanda met and married in Matanzas, Cuba, in 1961, where he earned his Bachelor’s Degree in Theology.
 They then moved to Sam’s hometown to be with his family.
 There, he fathered his first two children with Yolanda, sons Luis (his father’s namesake) and Carlos.
 Sam continued his education at Princeton Theological Seminary, where he earned a Master’s in Theology in 1967.
 He and Yolanda eventually moved to Chicago in 1969, to start his ministry at First Spanish United Church of Christ in the Logan Square neighborhood of Chicago, where he worked for over 20 years.
 Daughter Grisel was born in Chicago in 1971, and during this time earned multiple degrees from Loyola University and The University of Chicago Theological Seminary, including his Doctorate in Theology.
 Sam continued his practice at Ravenswood Presbyterian Church for his remaining days in Chicago.
 Eventually, he and Yolanda moved to San Marcos, Texas, where he semi-retired, devoting his last working days to Memorial Presbyterian Church.
 Upon facing his debilitating illness, Sam and Yolanda finally retired in Florida, where they lived near Luis, his wife Suzie, and their daughters Michelle and Madeline.
 However, as the disease progressed, Sam and Yolanda decided to move to New Jersey to be with Grisel, who could devote more time to their care in their elder years.
 Sam was happily married to his wife, Yolanda, for 58 years.
 He also leaves behind Elizabeth, Carlos and Lori’s daughter, and Sam and Yolanda’s first grandchild.

-To plant a tree in memory of Samuel Acosta, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Samuel Acosta, please visit our floral store.